-The five-day capstone learning event provides the opportunity for students to integrate and apply all of the knowledge and skills acquired throughout their MBA program.
-Students will be able to see how they perform in a fast-paced, quick-changing business environment where they make true to life decisions and quickly see the results for those decisions.
-A comprehensive balanced scorecard measurement system is used so that students can see and understand the strong intended and unintended interplay of their actions among the various functional areas.
-Students will be placed in teams of approximately 15 members with each member taking on a specific role.
-This course brings students from all DeVos programs and locations together for an opportunity to learn and work with one another in this complex and dynamic business simulation.
+This Capstone course provides the opportunity for students to integrate and apply the knowledge and skills acquired throughout their MBA program.
+Students will be able to put their learning to use in a fast-paced, quick-changing business environment where they make true-to-life business decisions and quickly see the results.
+A comprehensive balanced-scorecard measurement system is used to allow students to see and understand the strong intended and unintended interplay of their decisions among the various functional areas of their businesses.
+Students are assigned to business teams from multiple DeVos MBA cohorts for an opportunity to work and learn from one another in this complex and dynamic business simulation.

-Prerequisites: FIN 632, FIN 634, MGT 614, MGT 622, MGT 624 or MGT 618 or MGT 628, MGT 664 or MGT 668 or MGT 678, MKT 652, MKT 654 and ORG 612
+Prerequisites: FIN 632, FIN 634, MGT 614, MGT 622, MGT 624 or MGT 618 or MGT 628, MGT 664 or MGT 668 or MGT 678, MKT 652, MKT 654, ORG 612